ryancollingwood/arcade-rabbit-herder/README.md

 ## Game Objective

-You are the white block and you must herd the green block (the rabbit) to the grey block in the maze.
+You must herd the the rabbit to the exit in the maze.

-The rabbit will try to keep a fixed distance away from you, so you'll have to strategicially position yourself to herd the rabbit where you want it to go!
-Rabbits love carrots (orange blocks) and will run towards them when they are in range.
+The rabbit will try to keep it's distance from you, so you'll have herd the rabbit where you want it to go!

+Rabbits love carrots and will run towards them.
+Pickup a carrot before the rabbit you can place the carrots to encourage the rabbit through the maze.
-The blue blocks will make both yourself and the rabbit move faster, similarly the red block will slow down movement.
+Blue sweets will make both yourself or the rabbit move faster.
+The red potions will slow down movement.

+### Keys
+- `↑ ↓ ← →` to move/select",
+- `SPACE` to place a carrot",
+- `ESCAPE` to bring up this menu",
+- `ENTER` to start",

 # Fun things you could do!
 - Modify a level (`resources/level/01/layout.txt`) and see what changes in the game!
 - Fork this repo and remix to your hearts content.
-- If you have an artisitc flair make some sprites for the rabbit and related entities!
+- If you have an artistic flair make some sprites for the rabbit and related entities!

 ## Development Objective